michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 What's up - thanks for reading my first blog post.
 I wanted a place to talk about some of the tech stuff and other things I work on & so this blog was born.
 This first post is a summary of the Echo & Chamber project I work on that came from my research project at Georgia Tech.

-## Project Overview

-Echo & Chamber in its current form gives a daily side-by-side look at how Fox News and MSNBC cover the same stories.
-For context, I'm a Wall Street Journal person (my happy place is reading it in a sauna), & I also like Morning Brew.
-I generally skip partisan cable news, but a ton of people watch it, and it has a material impact on political climate.
-So Echo & Chamber started as a way for me to quickly see how each side frames the same event.
-Not to doomscroll or argue, but to understand the lens other people are looking through.

-At the time of writing this post, the copy on echoandchamber.com still uses the broader "Left vs. Right, Break out of your echo chamber" framing.
-I'm thinking of changing that to something more specific, like a Fox vs. MSNBC focus.
-From a marketing perspective, I'm not sure telling people they're in an echo chamber is the best approach.
-I think the messaging should lean more into curiosity and interest.
-Fox News and MSNBC often treat each other as the boogeyman.
-Liberals hate Fox, conservatives hate MSNBC.
-But what I've found is that, regardless of political lean, people still find the comparison genuinely interesting.

 <div style="background: #f5f5f5; border: 1px solid #e0e0e0; border-radius: 8px; padding: 20px; margin: 30px 0;">
 <h3 style="margin-top: 0; color: #2c3e50;">Table of Contents</h3>
 <ol>